andrsem/dev_notebook/lib/programming_fundamentals/principles/solid.md

 ## Open Closed Principle

 Classes and methods should be open for extension and closed for modification.
-General idea of OCP is to write the code in such manner, that you will be able to add new functionality without changing the existing code
+The general idea of OCP is to write the code in such a manner, that you will be able to add new functionality without changing the existing code

 - prevents situations in which a change to one of your classes also requires you to adopt all depending changes
 - reduces [tight coupling](../../oop/fundamental_oop_concepts.md#coupling)